fbpx Skip to content

 Professor of Management and Organisation Studies, Technological University Dublin

 Paul received his PhD from the University of Massachusetts at Amherst and is a graduate of the Institute of Directors’ Chartered Director Programme.
 He is both a Fulbright Fellow and a Taiwan Fellow, and is President Emeritus of the Irish Fulbright Alumni Association.
-He is a past Chair of the Critical Management Studies Division and the Diversity and Inclusion Committee of the US Academy of Management.
-In addition to serving on the Board of the Fulbright Commission, he is an Independent Expert on Ireland’s National Economic and Social Council and is an Independent Non-Executive Director on the Board of Transparency International Ireland.
+In addition to serving on the Board of the Fulbright Commission, he serves as an Independent Non-Executive Director and Vice Chair of Transparency International Ireland, as an Independent Non-Executive Director of Dóchas (the Irish network for international development and humanitarian organisations), and as a member of the Royal Irish Academy’s Social Sciences Committee.
+Previously, he served as an Independent Expert on the National Economic and Social Council, and as Chair of the Critical Management Studies Division and the Diversity and Inclusion Committee of the Academy of Management.
+Over the course of a 30+ year career spanning the public sector, academia and the not-for-profit sector, he has gained particular expertise and experience in the areas of strategy, governance, and organisation.

 Marianne Doyle